Create a professional CV now!

 [Dates of Employment]

-If you struggle to come up with at least three achievements per job description, then list your duties but make them into achievements by noting the scale at which you did things.
+If you struggle to give at least three achievements per job description, list your duties.
+Then, make them into achievements by noting the scale at which you did things.
 For example, ‘helped customers find products’ might become ‘helped 15+ customers a day find the products they were looking for’.

-This isn’t ideal, but sometimes there simply isn’t any other way.
-Do try to fully or partially quantify every single achievement, though.
-If you don’t have enough work experience to come up with these achievements at all, then consider writing a student CV or graduate CV instead— both offer ways around this.
+Try to fully or partially quantify every single achievement.
+If you don’t have enough work experience, consider writing a student CV or graduate CV instead— both offer ways around this.

 Here’s a sample job description from a software developer CV: